iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 - **Misinterpreting Banners:** Banners can be spoofed or outdated.
 Verify findings with active scanning (if authorized).
 - **Overloading Queries:** Complex queries may exceed free account limits.
 Upgrade or simplify searches.
-- **Ignoring Context:** A device listed on Shodan isn’t necessarily vulnerable.
+- **Ignoring Context:** A device listed on Shodan isn't necessarily vulnerable.
 Check for authentication or firewalls.

 ## Ethical and Legal Considerations

 - **Do Not Access Unauthorized Systems:** Querying Shodan is legal, but attempting to log in to devices (even with default credentials) without permission is illegal.
 - **Obtain Authorization:** For pentesting, ensure you have explicit client consent.
-- **Secure Your Own Assets:** Use Shodan to audit your organization’s exposure (e.g., search for org:"Your Company" "default password").
+- **Secure Your Own Assets:** Use Shodan to audit your organization's exposure (e.g., search for org:"Your Company" "default password").
 - **Report Vulnerabilities Responsibly:** If you discover exposed systems, notify the owner or follow responsible disclosure protocols.

 ## Final Thoughts